Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 Once you have reached the end, start folding the sheet flat and roll the folded end at least twice inwards.
 We would recommend either a helping hand of a friend or a secure needle to hold all these folds together.

-All the folded part of the sheet should be moved to the backside from between your legs, now.
+All the folded parts of the sheet should be moved to the backside from between your legs, now.

 Secure the Pha Nung around the waist.
 You could use an elastic band or a girdle here.